YoshiMitsu93/LSR-XML-Helper/README.md

 ### General

 ✔ View, edit, and duplicate entries inside XML files used by Los Santos RED.
 ✔ You **must extract the ZIP** before using the tool.
-Do not run it directly from inside the archive.

 ---

 ## Windows “Protected your PC” Message

-When you run the EXE for the first time, Windows may show:
+Windows may show:

 > “Windows protected your PC”

-This happens because the application is not commercially code-signed, not because it’s malicious.
+This happens because the file is unsigned, not because it is harmful.

 To continue: